 LAN Emulation, standardized by the ATM Forum's LAN Emulation 1.0 specification, is another way of providing TCP/IP and UDP/IP support over an ATM interface.
 Address resolution information is provided by a series of LAN Emulation services.
 When a LAN Emulation interface is brought up, it must "join the LAN," that is, it must register with these services.
-This process, and the address resolution process is described in "LAN Emulation" on page 53.
+This process, and the address resolution process is described in "LAN Emulation" on page 49.

 Unlike Classical IP, the LAN Emulation protocol provides a broadcast service to the upper layer protocols.
-Therefore, the multicast and broadcast limitations described in "Configuring a Classical Internet Protocol Interface" on page 29, do not affect LAN Emulation interfaces.
+Therefore, the multicast and broadcast limitations described in "Classical IP Parameter Group" on page 15, do not affect LAN Emulation interfaces.
+With this broadcast service, address resolution is supported through the standard means, ARP for an IPv4 environment and Neighbor Discovery for an IPv6 environment. thus IPv6 works transparently over LANs.

-Editing the /etc/opt/SUNWconn/atm/ laneconfig File
+Editing the /etc/opt/SUNWconn/atm/laneconfig File